gofynd/fdk-client-javascript/documentation/platform/PARTNER.md

 ### addProxyPath
-Add proxy path for external url
+Create proxy URL for the external URL